 The Music Committee

 The Music committee works with the music director to organize and oversee the musical portion of Sunday services and all musical programs in the church.
-It coordinates with the minister to choose music that supports her message for each service.
+It coordinates with the minister to choose music that supports the minister’s message for each service.
 The committee meets at least four times per year and divides a portfolio of tasks to be carried out between meetings.
 Members enjoy inviting musicians to participate in the non-choir Sundays, and facilitating other music related activities such as special concerts.

-Traditional special events are the Messiah Sing In just before Christmas, when singers and listeners from Harvard and neighboring communities join our chamber orchestra and professional soloists, and the Music Sunday in the spring, when guest musicians join our ranks to perform longer masterpieces.
+Traditional special events are the Messiah Sing-In just before Christmas, when singers and listeners from Harvard and neighboring communities join our chamber orchestra and professional soloists, and the Music Sunday in the spring, when guest musicians join our ranks to perform longer masterpieces.

 Director: Eleanor Toth